osbuild/bootc-image-builder/README.md

 A build config is a TOML (or JSON) file with customizations for the resulting image.
 The config file is mapped into the container directory to `/config.toml`.
 The customizations are specified under a `customizations` object.

+The build config is a [Blueprint file](https://github.com/osbuild/blueprint), documented in the [osbuild.org User Guide](https://osbuild.org/docs/user-guide/blueprint-reference/).
+Note that not all Blueprint options are supported in bootc-image-builder.
+Refer to the **bootc** tab for information on whether a specific customization is supported.

 As an example, let's show how you can add a user to the image:

 Firstly create a file `./config.toml` and put the following content into it: